A-Breeze/deploying-machine-learning-models/README.md

 - `scripts/`
     - `fetch_kaggle_dataset.sh`: Automatically get the data (in this case, from an online Kaggle API).
     - `fetch_kaggle_large_dataset.sh`: Same but for the `neural_network_model`. \[I am not running this - build the package on Kaggle.\]
+    - `fetch_kaggle_nn_package.sh`: The `neural_network_model` package built distribution is stored on Kaggle.
+This script fetches it.
+You must *manually* ensure the Kaggle dataset that stores the distribution is updated from the latest build: <https://www.kaggle.com/btw78jt/neural-network-package-repo>.
-    - `publish_model.sh`: Push the model package to an online repo. \[I decided not to do this, to avoid signing up to another service.\]
+    - `publish_model.sh`: Push a model package to an online repo. \[I decided not to do this, to avoid signing up to another service.\]
 - `.circleci` **Section 8**: Configure tasks to be run in Continuous Integration pipeline.
 - `Procfile` **Section 10**: Configuration for the Heroku deployment.
 - `Dockerfile` and `Makefile`: Docker image specifications used for: